Flexibility In Business

 “Recognize Your Flexibility”

 Around 1990, my father and father-in-law both retired from the first company for which they worked, both with over 40 years of service each.
 That is rare in my generation.
 According to the Department of Labor, “Individuals born in the latter years of the baby boom (1957-64) held an average of 12.3 jobs from ages 18 to 52, according to the U.S. Bureau of Labor Statistics.”
 Some of these represented not only job changes but career changes.
 Personally, I have had multiple careers.
-In 40 years, I’ve gone from Information Technology to Adjunct Professor to Ministry and back to Information Technology.
-For the latter half of that time, I’ve worked for the Character Council using all of those career skills.
+In 40 years, I’ve gone from Information Technology to Adjunct Professor to Ministry and back to Information Technology, and now retired.
+For the latter half of that time, I worked for the Character Council using all of those career skills.

 One might think that staying at the same job does not require Flexibility.
 My father worked as a line mechanic in manufacturing.
 My father-in-law worked for a Steel Mill.
-Both were blue collar.
+Both were blue-collar.
 Flexibility for them was getting used to new bosses and co-workers, new product lines, and new equipment.
 Can you imagine how safety training changed from the beginning to the end of their careers?

 Flexibility is not being so changeable that you let the wind blow you wherever.
 You need a dose of Wisdom to be able to know when to accept change and when to stand firm.
 Experience and openness will add to that Flexibility Wisdom.